-A pinched nerve in the neck isn’t just annoying — it can put a major crimp in your lifestyle.
-But rather than just waiting it out, consult an expert at Pain Management NYC.
-A pinched nerve may be fairly easy to treat, but you must be careful, because the same symptoms can indicate a much more serious problem.
-Don’t take a chance with your health and mobility.
-Call today for an appointment to see the doctor for a pinched nerve in the neck.
+A pinched nerve in the neck isn’t just annoying; it can significantly impact your quality of life.
+Rather than waiting for the pain to subside, consult an expert at Pain Management NYC.
+While cervical radiculopathy may be straightforward to treat, professional evaluation is essential, as similar symptoms can indicate more serious underlying conditions.
+Don’t take a chance with your health or mobility.
+Call today to schedule an appointment with a specialist.

 Whenever cartilage, bones, muscles or tendons shift slightly out of their normal positions, you run the risk of pressure occurring on a nearby nerve.
 A nerve isn’t designed to endure continuous pressure and its function can be inhibited, resulting in tingling, numbness, weakness or pain.

 The best overall treatment for nerve impingement in the neck is to determine the reasons for the discomfort and try to realign the tissue or bone that’s causing the pressure.
-At physical therapy and pain center New York, the top pain clinic in Manhattan, experts have the latest research, tools and techniques to correct the displaced tissue and relieve the pressure on your pinched neck nerve.
+Our doctors have the latest research, tools and techniques to correct the displaced tissue and relieve the pressure on your pinched neck nerve.

 Causes of Pinched Neck Nerves